 This results in a high success rate, which can be seen from the fact that many successful global companies have chosen Ireland as their legal base for their operations.
 There is also a unique business environment created by the presence of so many financial service providers in one place, which provides both a self-sufficient ecosystem and good regulatory response.
 The recent “Ireland for Finance” campaign for the international financial services industry is one example of this.
 In short, it predicts an increase in structural and governmental support to the fintech sector, outlining ambitious growth targets and positioning Ireland and Dublin as the leading Financial Services hub.

 When it comes to opening and operating a business in the finance industry, Ireland offers an advantageous taxation system, offering a relatively low tax rate of 12.5%.
 Aside from tax credits, Ireland offers financial support for research and development through IDA Ireland’s funds.
 In addition, holders of a cryptocurrency license issued in Ireland are eligible for passports to other member states of the European Economic Area.
 Other EEA states do not require licenses from licensed virtual asset service providers to conduct business in their countries.

 THE APPLICATION PROCESS

-- The person has agreed to abide by the Central Bank’s fitness and probity standards.
+- In addition, the person has agreed to adhere to the Central Bank’s standards of fitness and probity.